AndreasSippel/synXLIFF/README.md

 If you encounter any problems regarding a translation of synXLIFF feel free to create a pull request.
 We will then look into it.

-Also if your language is still missing you can create a pull request with the translatet xliff file.
+Also if your language is still missing you can create a pull request with the translated xliff file.

 ### Changelog